johnmark287/johnmark287/README.md

 - Django framework.

 -->
-# Activities
+# Activities ♢
-- 🔭 I’m currently working on backend web developmment: <a href="https://github.com/johnmark287/DevTube">`Devtube`</a> with Django  and <a href="https://github.com/johnmark287/hive-property-listing-service">`The Hive`</a> with Express.
+- 🔭 I’m currently working on backend web developmment  <!--: <a href="https://github.com/johnmark287/DevTube">`Devtube`</a> with Django  and <a href="https://github.com/johnmark287/hive-property-listing-service">`The Hive`</a> with Express. -->
-- ⚡ Fun fact: Just realised coding is my new hobby. <!-- Add link to AirJordan repo -->
+- ⚡ Fun fact: Just realised coding is my new hobby. 😝 <!-- Add link to AirJordan repo -->
-- 👯 I’m looking to collaborate on backend development with django framework.
+- 👯 I’m looking to collaborate on backend API development with django rest framework.

 <!--